Ajax (Francis Freeman): In other media

 Francis Freeman / Ajax appears in Deadpool (2016), portrayed by Ed Skrein.
 According to co-writer Rhett Reese, the character was selected to serve as the film's antagonist due to his "sadistic quality and his imperviousness to pain and what that implied about him" which "lands very hard on Wade Wilson and creates the fun antagonism".
 This version tortured Wade Wilson to activate his mutant genes and sell him as a slave.
 However, Wade escapes and seeks revenge after being disfigured.
-After Wade corners and injures him, Francis escapes when Colossus and Negasonic Teenage Warhead distract his attacker.
+After Wade corners and injures him, Freeman escapes when Colossus and Negasonic Teenage Warhead intervene and distract his attacker.
 He and his partner Angel Dust later retaliate by kidnapping Wade's girlfriend Vanessa Carlysle.
-Wade, Colossus, and Negasonic Teenage Warhead confront Francis, Angel Dust, and their team in a scrapyard, where Wade kills Francis.
+Wade, Colossus, and Negasonic Teenage Warhead confront Freeman, Angel Dust, and their team in a scrapyard, where Wade kills Freeman.